 To make these discoveries, O’Mara and colleagues fitted the free-tailed bats with high-resolution GPS loggers that recorded their location in three-dimensional space every 30 seconds, tracking them for up to three days during the approximately six-hour night.
 The data show that bats emerge just after sunset and fly constantly throughout the night before returning to roost.

 They observed that the bats’ flight would typically follow the terrain they crossed, but that occasionally they would climb to extreme heights, reaching nearly a mile above ground level in less than 20 minutes.
-During these high-altitude ascents, the bats would climb faster, longer, and at a lower airspeed than during more moderate ascents to around 300 meters.
+During these high-altitude ascents, the bats would climb faster, longer, and at a lower airspeed than during more moderate ascents to around 300 meters (980 feet).
 Most bats descended quickly after reaching their peak elevation, resulting in a kind of rollercoaster flight path.

 The researchers were surprised to discover just how predictable the bats’ high-flying ascents were across the landscape.
 The data show that bats are using the same types of places — although not necessarily always the exact same locations — where the wind sweeps up a slope to carry them to high altitudes.